 The bill amends and enacts several sections of the Revised Code to modify the law regarding project labor agreements in public improvement contracts.
-Key changes include the definition of "public authority," which now specifies that it does not include municipal corporations or counties that have adopted a charter unless state funds are involved in the public improvement.
+Key changes include the definition of "public authority," which now specifies that it does not include municipal corporations or counties that have adopted a charter unless state funds are involved.
 Additionally, the bill prohibits public authorities from requiring or prohibiting contractors or subcontractors from entering into agreements with labor organizations as a condition of employment.
 It also establishes that no state funds shall be distributed to municipalities or counties that impose such requirements in their bid specifications.

 Statutes affected: As Introduced: 4116.01, 4116.02, 4116.03, 4116.04, 153.83